JelaMiraj/jamamuuga-s-portfolio-gatsby-netlifycms/README.md

 ## Features

 - A simple landing page with blog functionality built with Netlify CMS
-- Editable Pages: Landing, About, Product, Blog-Collection and Contact page with Netlify Form support
+- Editable Pages: Landing, About, Portfolio, Blog-Collection and Contact page with Netlify Form support
 - Create Blog posts from Netlify CMS
 - Tags: Separate page for posts under each tag
 - Basic directory organization